Synonyms for Onomatopoeia

 TechnicalSound-symbolic word, Sonic expression, Sound reproduction, Sound descriptor, Sound marker

-Silent descriptionNo sound imitationThe scene had silent description.
-It used silent description only.
+Silent descriptionNo sound imitationThe scene used silent description.

-Literal wordingPlain wordingThe essay used literal wording.
-No sound effects appeared.
+Literal wordingPlain non-sound languageThe essay used literal wording.

 Comparison with Related Words